-Scalability The extension to STLC+ took a long day of work.
-Between the two, the number of constructors in the language more than doubled and the total size of solution is slightly less than twice as big.
+Scalability Between STLC and STLC+, the number of constructors in the language more than doubled and the total size of solution is slightly less than twice as big.

 To keep things tractable in STLC+ we were forced to introduce new abstractions to structure the completeness proof nicely.

-Lessons learned While attempting to solve the challenge, we had to implement new generic results in generic-syntax that we had overlooked because of how "boring" the results are (e.g. renaming with the identity is the identity).
+Lessons learned While attempting to solve the challenge, we had to implement new generic results in generic-syntax that we had overlooked because of how "boring" the results are (e.g., renaming with the identity is the identity).